Shepherd Hills Tested

 Shepherd Hills Tested #20U (2008 – April 14, 2017) was an American bucking bull.
-He was the 2013 Professional Rodeo Cowboys Association (PRCA) Bucking Bull of the Year.
-Tested bucked on the PRCA and Professional Bull Riders (PBR) circuits from 2011-2014.
+He bucked on the Professional Rodeo Cowboys Association (PRCA) and Professional Bull Riders (PBR) circuits from 2011-2014.
 His first title was the 2012 American Bucking Bull (ABBI) Classic World Champion.
-He went on to win the 2012 PRCA Bull of the Finals title at the National Finals Rodeo (NFR) later that same year.
-In 2013, he won the PRCA Bucking Bull of the Year title and was also the PBR Reserve World Champion Bull.
+He went on to win the 2012 Bull of the Finals title at the PRCA's National Finals Rodeo (NFR) later that same year.
+In 2013, he won the PRCA Bull of the Year title and was also the PBR Reserve World Champion Bull.
 In his last year bucking, he repeated as the 2014 PBR Reserve World Champion Bull.
-In 84 times out of the bucking chute over a four years period, Tested only allowed cowboys four qualified rides, two rides by two-time World Champion J.B.
+In 84 times out of the bucking chute over a four years period, Tested only allowed cowboys four qualified rides; two rides by two-time PBR world champion J.B.
 Mauney and two rides by Kasey Hayes.
 His owners retired him after the 2014 season.
-He died from injuries sustained from an accident on April 14, 2017.
+He died from injuries sustained in an accident on April 14, 2017.

 Background

 Shepherd Hills Tested was born in 2008 as Smooth Grove, the name by which he was known for his first three years.
 One of his co-owners is one of the largest stock contractors in the business; D&H Cattle Company, run by Dillon Page and his son H.D.
 Page.
 Other co-owners included Tom Luthy III of Rogersville, Duckwall, Powder River Rodeo Company, and the company Shepherd Hills Cutlery.
 When Shepherd Hills Cutlery became part owner, the bull was renamed.
 Shepherd Hills Tested's sire was #194 Smooth Move.
 Smooth Move was a PBR Finals bull.
 He was also the sire to PBR World Champion bull contender Stone Sober.
 His paternal grandsire was Kish's Top Gun, and his paternal granddam was Kish #002.
 His dam was Page #502.
 His maternal grandsire was #22 Hotel California.
-Through 2002 to 2004, Hotel California maintained a buckoff streak on the elite tour of the PBR, the Built Ford Tough Series (BFTS) that took three-time World Champion Adriano Moraes to break it.
+From 2002 to 2004, Hotel California maintained a buckoff streak on the elite tour of the PBR, the Built Ford Tough Series (BFTS) that took three-time World Champion Adriano Moraes to break it.
 Cody Lambert, the PBR Director of Livestock, considered him one of the top five contenders for the 2005 World Champion bull contenders.
 As of December 2017, Hotel California is ranked 34th on the BFTS All Time Rank, and 32nd on the Historical Ranking on ProBullStats.com.
 Shepherd Hills Tested's maternal granddam was TBB K304.
 He was registered as an American Bucking Bull, he was a black bull, and he weighed approximately 1700 lb.